meub/aura-frame-downloader/README.md

     python download-aura-photos.py

 Photos will be downloaded to the `images/` folder.
+The Aura API will throttle the downloads so you may have to restart the script multiple times to fully download all of your photos.
+The good thing is that download progress is saved so photos that are already downloaded will be skipped when restarting the script.
+You can also adjust the `time.sleep(2)` to something longer if throttling becomes a problem.